 Table 2 presents each of the exposure parameters used in the screening-level indoor air HRA.
 Toxicity values, when available, are published by the USEPA in the online Integrated Risk Information System (IRIS; USEPA 2010) and the Health Effects Assessment Summary Tables (HEAST; USEPA 1997).
 Unit risk factors (URFs) are chemical-specific, experimentally-derived potency values used to calculate the risk of cancer resulting from exposure to carcinogenic chemicals.
 A higher value implies a more potent carcinogen.
 Reference concentrations (RfCs) are experimentally derived "no-effect" values used to quantify the extent of adverse non-cancer health effects from exposure to chemicals.
 Here, a lower RfC implies a more potent toxicant.
 These criteria are generally developed by USEPA risk assessment work groups and listed in USEPA risk assessment guidance documents and databases.
-The identified values, including the source, are presented in Tables 3 and 4.
+The hierarchy for selecting toxicity criteria presented in the BRC Closure Plan (BRC, ERM, and DBSA 2009) and Tronox HRA Work Plan (Northgate 2010) was used, and the identified values, including the source, are presented in Tables 3 and 4.

-3.5 Uncertainty Analysis
+3.4-5 Uncertainty Analysis